 After choosing a device to deploy and an APK file to instrument, the process will be started by pressing the 'Next' button.

 Note Open the Advanced Instrumentation Settings dialog by clicking the Advanced button.
 Here you can change the APK signing as well as some instrumentation options.
 When enabling "Full image comparison", a more robust image comparison mechanism will be used.
 Enabling this option decreases the apps startup performance but might be useful when having problems with determining resource id's for images.
 When disabling "Tree simplification", UI-trees will remain unchanged.
 This means no post processing will take place, resulting in larger UI-trees.
 Disabling this option decreases the apps startup performance but might be useful when automating 3rd party controls.

 Note Because the Ranorex automation lib uses non-public API and adds additional permissions to your APK, make sure you do not release automated APKs to an app store to avoid biased user experience.

-Record and Run an Android Test
+Create and Run an Android Test

-Mobile Recording with chosen device and app
+Creating a mobile test with chosen device and app

 Action #1 is a 'Run Mobile App' action which starts the instrumented APK file on the selected device.

 Note You can add a launcher activity to your "Run Mobile App" action by simply adding the activity name to the "Startup Arguments" using the following syntax: <fullpackagename>/<fullpackagename.activityname>